apike/allenpike.com/resume/index.markdown

 #### [Discovery Software](http://www.discoverysoftware.com/), Software Developer, 2003 - 2008

-* Wrote and managed a CRM system using PHP and MySQL
+* Wrote and managed a CRM system using PHP and SQL
 * Developed a web-based game primarily in JavaScript
-* Handled a series of web development contracts
+* Handled a series of consulting projects

 #### [Self Employed](http://steamclocksw.com), Web Contractor, 2003